 Commercial desiccant units do not operate on the same principles of heat that are fundamental to a refrigerant based system.
 The moisture gathers on the surface of the desiccant but does not become a liquid in this process.
 No phase change is required to capture the moisture and thus there is no condensation.
 This gives desiccant units much greater flexibility in the environments where they can be used.
 They can operate in cold environments where a refrigerant system would be ineffective.
 This also allows them to achieve a lower relative humidity.

-A hot airflow is used to heat a desiccant rotor’s surface moisture molecules, releasing them from the desiccant and carrying them away in the exhaust.
-Special heaters are engineered for this purpose.
+Desiccant air heaters warm the moisture molecules on a desiccant rotor’s surface, releasing them from the desiccant and carrying them away in the exhaust airflow.
 Displayed to the right is a Tutco-Farnam desiccant heater used to regenerate a desiccant wheel.
-This moist exhaust air is evacuated from the area being dehumidified through an exhaust duct.
+The moist exhaust air is evacuated from the area being dehumidified through an exhaust duct.
 In cases where ducting out of a room is not practical, moist air can be exhausted right into a refrigerant dehumidifier where the moisture is collected as liquid water.
 Some consumer based desiccant dehumidifiers will contain an added condenser for capturing liquid water.
 That feature comes with operating temperature and relative humidity (RH) penalties inherent in refrigerant based unit.

 Dehumidifier Comparison by Type